Trump vows to undo Obama's climate agenda in appeal to oil sector

 "I want it built, but I want a piece of the profits," Trump said.
 "That's how we're going to make our country rich again."

-Trump's pledge briefly sent TransCanada's shares 29 Canadian cents higher to C$54.13 on the Toronto Stock Exchange, but the stock quickly leveled back off and close up 2 Canadian cents at C$53.86.
+Trump's pledge briefly sent TransCanada's shares 29 Canadian cents higher to C$54.13 (£28.4) on the Toronto Stock Exchange, but the stock quickly levelled back off and close up 2 Canadian cents at C$53.86.

 In response to Trump's promise that he would seek more profits from the pipeline, TransCanada spokesman James Millar noted the project would create jobs, offer major contracts to U.S. suppliers and provide tens of millions in taxes for state coffers.